Obesliscoides cuniculi

 This

 parasite is cosmopolitan.
-It is generally referred to as the rabbit stomach worm.
+It is commonly referred to as the rabbit stomach

-Two clearly defined subspecies have been identified and recognized to infest
+worm.
+Two clearly defined subspecies have been identified and recognized as

 cuniculi multistriatus infecting